josdem/hugo/content/techtalk/spring/spring_boot_cucumber.md

 }
 ```

-This `WebClient` is actually a bean defined in our `DemoApplication` as follow:
+This `WebClient` is a bean defined in our `DemoApplication` as follow:

 ```java
 package com.jos.dem.springboot.cucumber;